Vest-Agder County Municipality

+From 2011 until its dissolution in 2020, it was Terje Damman of the Conservative Party and the Deputy County Mayor was Tore Askildsen of the Christian Democratic Party.
 Ann-Kristin Olsen was the last County Governor of Vest-Agder.
 The Governor was the representative of the King and Government of Norway in the county, functioning as the connection between the state and the municipalities.